Solar Panel Installations |

 Installations on listed or historic civic buildings

-Ground-mounted solar near residential zones
+Ground-mounted solar near residential areas

 Solar on leisure centres undergoing wider redevelopment